Cynic1254/Block-B-blog/page/index.markdown

     return result;
 }
 ```
-once again this is pretty self explanatory but it's quite long so let's step through it.
+once again this is self explanatory but it's quite long so let's step through it.

 The very first thing we do is retrieve the line right above the decl which will be the properties. we use a small helper function for this that retrieves the line for us.
-After getting the line we check if the line starts with the provided keyword (The keywords we use are CGCLASS, CGFUNCTION, CGVARIABLE, CGMETHOD and CGMEMBER) if it does we know we found a valid property list and we can parse them.
-Next up is to find the start and end of the list of properties, we get the substring contained between the brackets and split it using the `,` as a separator. finally we split the parameter name and value and return the list of properties.
+After getting the line we check if the line starts with the provided keyword (The keywords we use are CGCLASS, CGFUNCTION, CGVARIABLE, CGMETHOD and CGMEMBER) if it does, we know we found a valid property list and we can parse them.
+Next up is to find the start and end of the list of properties, we get the substring contained between the brackets and split it using the `,` as a separator. finally, we split the parameter name and value and return the list of properties.

 Most Traverse functions are roughly the same so let's talk about the `TraverseCXXRecordDecl`
 ```cpp